 Chestnut Park Founder Catherine Deluce, with her extensive background in real estate and passion to build a brokerage with a reputation for quality, professionalism, and excellent service, had the vision to establish Chestnut Park in 1990, giving buyers and sellers a new choice for a customized real estate experience.

 We are committed to providing every Chestnut Park client with the most customized premium service in the industry.
-Our leaders remain committed to ensuring our team of realtors represent the very best in the industry so we can continue delivering exceptional service to our clients.
+Our leaders remain committed to ensuring our team of realtors represents the very best in the industry so we can continue delivering exceptional service to our clients.

 Innovation is Part of Our DNA